 Note: Textbooks for General Education courses (ONLY): The general education textbooks shall be returned undamaged.
 Damage includes written notes, highlighting, pages ripped or excessive damage.
-If a student drops or withdraws from a general education course, these textbooks still must be returned.
-If your textbooks are lost or stolen, the college can issue a replacement.
-Students are responsible for replacement cost
+If a student drops or

 Distance Learning Textbooks: The College provides all required e-books, if available.
 If a hardback text book is desired, in addition to the e-book, the student will be required to purchase the book